-If you do not meet either of the eligibility requirements as stated above, do not complete Schedule A, Part III.
+If you do not meet either of the eligibility requirements as stated above, do not complete Schedule A, Part 3.
 You are not eligible for the EZ-ITC.
 However, you may need to complete Schedule B if you are eligible for the EZ-EIC, and Schedule F if you need to recapture a credit previously taken.
-Complete Schedule G to claim the available employment incentive credit and any available carry over of credit, and complete Schedule H to claim the refund for a new business.
+Complete Schedule G to claim the available EZ-EIC and any available carry over of credit, and complete Schedule H to claim the refund for a new business.

-Schedule A - Part I - 80% test
+Schedule A - Part 1 - 80% test

-Use Schedule A, Part I, if you wish to claim the credit using the 80% test eligibility method.
+Use Schedule A, Part 1, if you wish to claim the credit using the 80% test eligibility method.